cangjielanguage/cangjie_tools/cjpm/doc/developer_guide.md

 - Project Testing: `cjpm` supports compiling test code within projects and running unit tests.
 It supports both single-package testing and module-level testing.
 - Compiler Integration Module: This module facilitates interaction with the Cangjie compiler, implementing imperative compiler invocation and result forwarding.

-Note that `cjpm` is a package management tool for the Cangjie project, and its product types are static libraries, dynamic libraries, and executable binary.
+Note that `cjpm` is a project management tool for the Cangjie project, and its product types are static libraries, dynamic libraries, and executable binary.
 To complete the HAP/APP build and packaging of OpenHarmony, it is also necessary to use the DevEco Hvigor tool provided by DevEco Studio.

 ## Directory Structure